Former Brazil President Temer surrenders to police following arrest warrant

 SAO PAULO (Reuters) - Former Brazilian President Michel Temer on Thursday surrendered himself to the country’s federal police, marking the second time he will be jailed on allegations that he participated in a vast corruption scheme for decades.

+Television images showed Temer leaving his home and going into the offices of Brazil’s federal police in Sao Paulo.

-Temer, a moderate who was president until the end of 2018, was first jailed in March but released days after.
-His lawyers have already filed an appeal against the latest arrest order.
+Temer, who was president until late 2018, was first jailed in March but released days after.
+He has repeatedly denied the corruption charges against him.

 Reporting by Marcelo Rochabrun in Sao Paulo and Pedro Fonseca in Rio de Janeiro, Editing by Rosalba O'Brien